-Whatever the reason you are high-risk, expect your processing rate to be higher and much more variable than the rates above depending on a number of factors.
+Whatever the reason you are high-risk, expect your processing rate to be higher and much more variable than the rates above, depending on several factors.
 Additionally, the higher your risk, the higher the probability you’ll need to accept a tiered plan.
 You may still be eligible for interchange-plus pricing with PaymentCloud, though, so we strongly suggest investigating this option.

 Contract Length & Early Termination Fee

 PaymentCloud doesn’t publicly disclose either the Merchant Application or Terms and Conditions sections of its contracts.
-It’s likely that different contracts are used depending on which processor and bank you’re set up with, so you can expect some variation in contract terms.
+Different contracts are likely used, depending on which processor and bank you’re set up with, so you can expect some variation in contract terms.

 Low-risk accounts are set up on month-to-month plans with PaymentCloud.
-You should also receive a copy of a signed waiver of any early termination fee (ETF) that comes with the standard contract from your backend processor.
-This is a fee (usually about $300 – $600) that you’d have to pay if you breached your agreement by closing your account before the end of the contract term.
+You should also receive a copy of a signed waiver of any early termination fee (ETF) that comes with the standard contract from your back-end processor.
+The ETF is a fee (usually about $300-$600) that you’d have to pay if you breach your agreement by closing your account before the end of the contract term.

 High-risk merchants are much more likely to be hemmed into a long-term contract with any merchant account provider.
-Apparently, some high-risk merchants are even eligible for month-to-month plans with certain processors in PaymentCloud’s network, so it doesn’t hurt to ask if this is possible.
-Otherwise, the standard term for a high risk account with PaymentCloud is two years (a bit lower than the industry standard of three), and you can expect an automatic renewal clause that extends the contract for successive one-year periods.
+Apparently, some high-risk merchants are eligible for month-to-month plans with certain processors in PaymentCloud’s network, so it doesn’t hurt to ask if this is possible.
+Otherwise, the standard term for a high-risk account with PaymentCloud is two years (a bit lower than the industry standard of three years), and you can expect an automatic renewal clause that extends the contract for successive one-year periods.

-All this said, it’s difficult to make sweeping statements about a company’s contract terms when no information is disclosed publicly.
+All that said, it’s difficult to make sweeping statements about a company’s contract terms when it does not publicly disclose all of the information.
 We’re also not privy to the deals that independent agents and ISOs of PaymentCloud may be making on a day-to-day basis.
 The best news for PaymentCloud so far is the lack of complaints regarding contract terms.
-Providers who charge an ETF usually receive a lot of complaints about this practice, and so far I’ve found only one complaint of an ETF from a high-risk merchant.
+Providers who charge an ETF usually receive a lot of complaints about this practice, and so far, I’ve found only one complaint of an ETF from a high-risk merchant.

 Sales & Advertising Transparency